Skip to main content

 FieldDescription

-SSH HostBastion/jump host address
+SSH HostBastion or jump host address

 SSH PortDefault 22